Rascalov/MafrClientSide/README.md

 * assignments
 * group links
 * embedded text without files
-* for more, visit the write up
+* and more, visit the write up

 The CourseId can be found on the url of the course: